sondhg/my-django-server/README.md

    python manage.py runserver
    ```

-3. **Access the Server**:

-   Open your web browser and go to `http://127.0.0.1:8000/`.

-Now your backend, or Django server should be running and accessible at the specified URL.
-Run the frontend by following the README.md file from [agv-project](https://github.com/sondhg/agv-project) in combination with this, then you can test user authentication actions such as login, register and logout on the graphical user interface.
+Now your backend, or Django server should be running on port 8000.
+In combination with this, run my ReactJS frontend by following the README.md file from [agv-project](https://github.com/sondhg/agv-project).
+Now your fullstack application is ready.